Use the Key Management Interoperability Protocol (KMIP)¶

 Activate any PRE_ACTIVE keys on the KMIP server before you start Percona Server for MySQL.
 Otherwise, Percona Server for MySQL cannot load those keys.

 Use the KMIP Activate operation through the management interface of your KMIP server.
-Possible interfaces include a web console, a command-line tool, or a KMIP client library.
-For exact steps, see the documentation of your KMIP server.
+Supported interfaces include a web console, a command-line tool, or a KMIP client library.
+For exact steps, see the documentation for your KMIP server.

-The KMIP keyring backend accepts only the standard AES key sizes:
+The KMIP keyring backend accepts these Advanced Encryption Standard (AES) key sizes:

 | AES key size | Length in bytes |